qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 The flip side of information-efficient learning is **hasty generalization**.
 We tend to generalize from very few examples quickly, rather than using logical reasoning and statistical evidence, thus easily get fooled by randomness.

 The reality is complex, so **we need to simplify things to make them easier to understand and easier to remember.
-However, the simplification can get wrong.**
+However, the simplification can get wrong.** There are too many informations in the world.
+We have some heuristics for filtering information.

 To simplify, we tend to **make up reasons of why things happen**.
 A reasonable thing is simpler and easier to memorize than raw complex facts.
 This process is also compression.
 It has implications in AI: Attempting (lossy) compression will naturally lead to learning, [which is the core mehanism of why unsupervised learning works](https://www.youtube.com/live/AKMuA_TVz3A?si=IswmwkZj8kBRx9Fv).